heysweet/car-map-challenge/README.md

 ## scripts/convertDropoffs.py

 The first file of the project, this simple python script was used to format the data and generate dropoff locations.
+Call this script on the .csv files given to process to generate new .csv files containing dropoff locations.

 ## Using the Website
 Visit this url: <http://52.36.208.194:8080/>